ulbergc/EQlocator/README.md

 ## Engineering Challenge
 - How do we make sure that an update to a record that has already been transferred is applied to the new database as well?
   - Kafka should be able to do this.
-The changes that stream through Kafka are idempotent, so accidentally applying a change twice wouldn't matter
+In addition, the changes that stream through Kafka are idempotent, so accidentally applying a change twice wouldn't matter
   - Timestamps matter, don't want to apply changes in the wrong order
     - Solution: send changes to the same table/collection to the same topic?
 - What happens if an update occurs _before_ the batch process?